infews/bonfire/pages/source/index.md

 Publishing, which means putting all the data together in a directory of ebook-happy HTML and XML files, is the annoying part.
 Bonfire takes your Markdown and builds a set of HTML, CSS, image, and XML files that work as input to ebook "compilers".

-This project assumes you're going to publish to [Amazon's Kindle Direct Publishing platform](http://kdp.amazon.com).
-We'll add ePub in a future release.
+Once we have this directory - which looks a whole lot like a website - we can make an ebook.
+This same set of files should publishable to [Amazon's Kindle Direct Publishing platform](http://kdp.amazon.com) or to any of the ePub systems (iBooks, B&N Nook)

 ## Using Bonfire